 - 1/8 teaspoon finely ground black pepper

-1 Cream butter until soft; add sugar, and beat until light and fluffy.
+1 Beat butter, add sugar, add vanilla, eggs, add molasses: Beat the butter until soft; add sugar, and beat until light and fluffy.
 Add vanilla and eggs, and beat until fluffy.
 Add molasses and beat until well-mixed.

-2 Sift the dry ingredients; add to the mixture, 1/3 at a time.
+3 Add dry ingredients to wet ingredients: Add flour mixture to the butter/sugar/egg mixture, 1/3 at a time.
 Mix only until the dry ingredients become incorporated.